 Housing and Shelter

-Unity of Greater New Orleans has traditional housing programs that come with various types of accomodation options.
+Unity of Greater New Orleans has traditional housing programs that come with various types of accommodation options.
 It could be long and short-term congregate housing, residential housing, and rental assistance in distributed apartments for persons or families that are homeless.
 The New Orleans 2-1-1 online database has a list of several community shelters where you can stay in an emergency. https://louisiana.grantwatch.com/cat/18/homeless-grants.html

 Energy Assistance for Single Mothers